 Event & Social Media Management – an important part in the planning of Amaze Festival

-As Event & Social Media Manager, Åsa is responsible for two main parts: event management and social media.
-As for the events part of the role, she takes care of everything that has to do with the artists from the moment they are signed: press photos, transport, hotels, backstage, riders, artist lodges and communication with managers.
-The event part also includes some staff responsibilities, contact with sponsors, photographers and partners, as well as time to answer emails.
-There are many logistical challenges to be solved.
+As the former Event & Social Media Manager, Åsa was responsible for two main areas: event management and social media.
+Regarding the events aspect of the role, she handled everything related to the artists from the moment they were signed: press photos, transport, hotels, backstage, riders, artist lodges, and communication with managers.
+The event responsibilities also included staff management, coordination with sponsors, photographers, and partners, as well as taking time to answer emails.
+There were many logistical challenges to solve.

-– I have a very central role.
-If I'm not in a conversation with an artist manager, I'm emailing the hotels, buying things for the green room or syncing gig schedules and sound checks.
-No task is too big or too small, says Åsa.
+– I had a very central role.
+If I wasn’t in a conversation with an artist manager, I was emailing the hotels, buying things for the green room, or syncing gig schedules and sound checks.
+No task was too big or too small, says Åsa.

-When it comes to the second part of the role, Åsa is responsible for structuring and planning the content for the festival's social channels.
-This includes both the production of graphic material and the publication of posts, as well as marketing, advertising and interaction with followers.
-Here, they have invested heavily in personal content that should increase customer satisfaction. Åsa develops:
+In the second part of her role, Åsa was responsible for structuring and planning content for the festival’s social channels.
+This included producing graphic material, posting updates, as well as handling marketing, advertising, and engaging with followers.
+They invested heavily in personal content aimed at increasing customer satisfaction. Åsa elaborates:

-– I want our social channels to be a place for our followers to hang out.
-Whether I'm posting stories on Instagram, getting a DM on Facebook, or going through the mail inbox, I respond to all comments and questions.
-I want to build long-term relationships with our customers, and there the interaction is extremely important.
+– I wanted our social channels to be a place where our followers could hang out.
+Whether I was posting stories on Instagram, responding to a DM on Facebook, or going through the email inbox, I responded to all comments and questions.
+I wanted to build long-term relationships with our customers, and interaction was extremely important.

-Åsa shares a special happening where she really got to bond with the festival's visitors:
+Åsa shares a special moment where she really got to bond with the festival’s visitors:

-– This year I received a question from a group of guys at a bachelor party, in the middle of the festival.
-They asked if they they could get a t-shirt signed by Bolaget.
-Of course I wanted to help them!
-I asked the guys in the band and they also thought it was a fun thing to do.
-As a bonus, Victor Leksell also signed after Bolaget's performance.
+– This year, I received a question from a group of guys at a bachelor party in the middle of the festival.
+They asked if they could get a t-shirt signed by Bolaget.
+Of course, I wanted to help them!
+I asked the guys in the band, and they thought it was a fun idea too.
+As a bonus, Victor Leksell also signed after Bolaget’s performance.

 Victor Leksell at Amaze Festival.
 Photo: Caroline Svensson.